 Use it as a reference for any new configuration options that are available which you might want to make use of.

-Depending on the version of Elvis that you are upgrading from or to, some additional steps may be required.
+Depending on the version of Elvis that you are upgrading from or to, some additional steps may be required after Elvis Server has been installed.

 Review the below information and implement when necessary.